jpritikin/coach/content/docs/me/psychoactive/salvia.md

 ## Salvia Divinorum

-Related to the common spices mint and sage, salvia is a member of the Lamiaceae family and endemic to the Sierra Mazateca in the state of Oaxaca in Mexico.[^maqueda2018] Unlike mint or sage, salvia is psychoactive.
+Related to the common spices mint and sage, salvia divinorum is a member of the Lamiaceae family and endemic to the Sierra Mazateca in the state of Oaxaca in Mexico.[^maqueda2018] Unlike mint or sage, salvia is psychoactive.
 The psychoactive constituent is a structurally unique diterpenoid called salvinorin A, a potent [κ-opioid](https://en.wikipedia.org/wiki/%CE%9A-opioid_receptor) agonist.

 Methods of ingestion include smoking, quid chewing, or tincture.
 The traditional method is quid chewing.
 Leaves are chewed and held in the mouth without swallowing for 10-15 minutes.
 The leaves taste like tea (camellia sinensis).
 The taste is not pleasant, but tolerable. \[TODO: Try caraway seeds] The psychedelic effect comes on after about 10-20 minutes from the beginning of chewing and lasts 30-90 minutes.
 Use with a tincture is similar, but instead of leaves, extracted salvinorin A is held in the mouth with a solvent, usually ethyl alcohol.
 Smoking with a water pipe is another method.
 To receive a large enough dose through inhalation, leaves are fortified with salvinorin A to increase the concentration 5-60 times (or higher).
 When absorbed through the lungs, the psychedelic effect comes on rapidly and lasts for 5-30 minutes.